Quantifying wall turbulence via a symmetry approach. Part I. A Lie group theory: Concluding Remarks

-Finally, we note that the mixing length is only one example of the order functions, specifically representing the effect of the Reynolds stress in the mean momentum transfer.
-The complexity of turbulent flows is that they generally encompass a hierarchy set of order functions, each displaying a specific type of turbulent transfers.
-One will find other order functions responsible for turbulent transfer of kinetic energy, temperature, etc. Our preliminary study has already identified several other order functions in compressible turbulent boundary layers \cite{SED2012a}, rough pipe \cite{SED2012b}, and Reyleigh-Benard convection.
-Thus, the concept of the order function is general, applicable to many other flow systems, and the Lie-group formalism developed in the present work is also of general interest.
-The present analysis opens a promising direction for modeling the mean profiles in a wide class of turbulent wall-bounded flows.
+The complexity of turbulent flows is that they generally encompass a hierarchy set of order functions, each displaying a specific type of turbulent transport.
+One will find other order functions responsible for turbulent transport of kinetic energy, temperature, etc. Ultimately, whether such closure solutions are true solutions need to be verified against empirical data.
+If verified, the length order function (and its gradient) is indeed the right quantity, and can be used as a valuable analysis tool.
+Note that the concept of the order function and the Lie-group formalism developed here are general and applicable to many other flow systems.